SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 The pgen sub-chunk is a multiple of four bytes, like in SF2.04.

-The structure and type definitions are the same as in SF2.04:

-### New options for the SFGenerator enum

-These options are listed elsewhere in the specification.

-Legacy SF players which do not support these new enum options should ignore these new options.
+The structure and type definitions are the same as in SF2.04.
+Version 4.1 will add new features.
+Legacy SF players which do not support any new enum options in versions 4.1 or later should ignore these new options.

 This enum is two bytes in length.